robelsharma/jabsimul-with-sasl/README.md

 Special Note:
 -------------

-This project is not mine.
+The SASL and starttls implementation is mine.
+Other than this project is not mine.

 Implementation:
 ---------------